Bulbul Ahmed

 Bulbul Ahmed (born Tabarruk Ahmed; 4 September 1940 – 15 July 2010) was a Bangladeshi actor and director.
-He won the Bangladesh National Film Award for Best Actor award three times for his roles in the films Shimana Periye (1977), Badhu Biday (1978) and Shesh Uttar (1980).
-Besides, he was the producer of the film Rajlakshmi Srikanta (1987) which won the Best Film award.
+He received the Bangladesh National Film Award for Best Actor three times, for his roles in the films Shimana Periye (1977), Badhu Biday (1978), and Shesh Uttar (1980).
+He also produced the film Rajlakshmi Srikanta (1987), which won the Bangladesh National Film Award for Best Film.

 Early life and career

 Ahmed's father, Khalil Ahmed, was a government employee and an amateur actor.
 Ahmed started his acting career through stage drama in 1965.
 He began acting in television roles in 1968.
 He first appeared in films in 1973 as a supporting actor in Iye Korey Biye.
 He directed a total of four films, Rajlakshmi Srikanta (1987), Akarshan, Gorom Hawa and Koto Je Apon.
 He also produced a film titled Jibon Niye Jua.